n3554/n3554/n3554_a_parallel_algorithms_library.0.md

 ## Vectorization

-In addition to sequential and parallel execution policies, we consider vectorization as a third possibility.
+In addition to sequential and parallel execution policies, we consider vectorization as a third or fourth possibility.
 In many architectures, an increasing amount of parallelism is exposed via SIMD units.
 Naturally, affording parallel programmers a simple, standard means of accessing these resources is desirable.
-Like `std::par`, the `std::vec` execution policy would permit an algorithm invocation to distribute execution across a collection of threads.
+Like `std::par`, the `std::par_vec` execution policy would permit an algorithm invocation to distribute execution across a collection of threads.
 However, stronger requirements on the behavior of iterator and functor arguments than those permitted by both `std::seq` and `std::par` would allow the implementation greater opportunity to exploit vectorization.
 These requirements would preclude the use of locks and exceptions in functors, for example.

-While preparing this proposal, the existence and precise semantics of `std::vec` were controversial.
-In particular, it was unclear whether algorithms invoked with a `std::vec` policy were should be permitted to generate concurrency by introducing additional threads.
-Our current proposal suggests that the restrictions enforced on user-defined code and permissions granted to algorithm invocations by `std::vec` should be a superset of those provided by `std::par`.
+An analogous policy, `std::seq_vec`, would allow vectorization, but isolate it to the current thread.

-Whether or not we decide to propose to include a `std::vec` policy, we expect our library solution to parallelism to complement other library and language forms of vectorization and parallelism in an eventual standard.
+Whether or not we decide to propose to include a policies for vectorization, we expect our library solution to parallelism to complement other library and language forms of vectorization and parallelism in an eventual standard.
 Just as the existing sequential `std::for_each` library function coexists with the